 Registration DetailsThe registration is done through the INDSTATS 2019 conference website which allows for registering either for the main conference or only for the [email protected] pre-conference.
 During registration, you will be asked to agree to the code of conduct.

 ScholarshipsThanks to our sponsors, we hope to provide scholarships for deserving participants from around India and neighboring countries.
 We encourage applicants to present a poster or talk abstract for this R conference (using the abstract submission form above and not the one for the main conference) to improve their chances of getting a scholarship.
 Apply for a scholarship using this form.
-(The original deadline of August 31, 2019 has passed, but we will consider late submissions as resources permit.)
+The original deadline of August 31, 2019 has passed and we've stopped accepting responses.
 While we do not require registration to apply for a scholarship, the registration fee will be applied towards your awarded amount if your scholarshop application is successful.
 The program committee will evaluate the applications and notify each applicant whether the application was successful or not, by end of September 2019.
 Please note.

 - Awardees will be notified by the program committee and an award amount will be specified.